Arnold Feil: Life

 Feil was born in Mannheim, but grew up in Ludwigshafen am Rhein.
 He studied music (piano and conducting) at the Hochschule für Musik und Darstellende Kunst Mannheim and the Hochschule für Musik und Darstellende Kunst Mannheim as well as musicology, Latin philology of the Middle Ages, history (Middle Ages), philosophy and history of art at Ruprecht-Karls-Universität Heidelberg, which he completed with a doctorate in 1954.
 From 1954 to 1958, he worked as a music commissioner at the cultural office of the city of Ludwigshafen am Rhein.
 From 1959 to 1982, he was a lecturer for musicology at the University of Stuttgart; at the same time he was a lecturer for musicology at the Fachhochschule für Bibliothekswesen Stuttgart.

 He habilitated at the Eberhard Karls University of Tübingen in 1965 and was an associate professor of musicology there from 1972.
-After serving as professor of music history at the Hochschule für Musik, Theater und Medien Hannover in 1977 and 1978, he was professor of musicology again in Tübingen from 1979 to 1988.
+After serving as professor of music history at the Hochschule für Musik, Theater und Medien Hannover in 1977 and 1978, he was professor of musicology over again in Tübingen from 1979 to 1988.

 In 1965, he was one of the founders of the International Franz Schubert Society, which published the New Schubert Edition, in which Feil played a major role until his retirement.

 On the occasion of Feil's 90th birthday, the University of Tübingen hosted a ceremony on 13 October 2015 with greetings from Jürgen Leonhardt and Thomas Schipperges.
 The keynote speech entitled "Arnold Feil: 60 Years of Music Research" was given by Walther Dürr, and musical contributions were made by Jörg Büchler, Andreas Flad and Naomi Kautt.

 Feil died in Tübingen at the age of 93.